5 SEO Truths for 2025

 SEO TRUTH #5: TECHNICALITIES

-Things like the choice of web host, site structure/coding, HTTPS, mobile responsiveness, website performance, and speed all contribute to your website rankings.
-For example, did you know that Google expects your site to display in less than 2 seconds?
+The choice of web host, site structure, coding, mobile responsiveness, website performance, and speed all contribute to your rankings.
+For example, did you know that Google expects your site to display in 2 seconds?

 Ongoing Consistent Efforts Rule the Day

-Add articles, PDF downloads, a Blog, a directory, or even forums if these services benefit your market.
-Then, share them on all your socials and engage.
+Add articles, PDF downloads, a Blog, a resource directory, or even forums if these services benefit your market.
+Then, share them on all your social media platforms and engage.

 Cater to your customers by determining what they want and giving it to them.
-Then, strive to be the one-stop shop for your target market and take the time to get out there and network and participate.
+Then, strive to be the one-stop shop for your target market and take the time to get out there, network, and participate.

-With this approach and doing your best to accommodate your market, you make your site visitors happy and give the search engines what they look at to rank you accordingly.
+With this approach and doing your best to accommodate your market, you make your site visitors happy and give the search engines what they look for to rank you accordingly.

 Even if you don’t attain those top 2 or even top page rankings, you’ll have something much more valuable—dedicated and loyal customers who will talk you up.
-Game on!
+Priceless.

 At your service,